History of Atlanta: Recent events

 In 2009, the Atlanta Public Schools cheating scandal began, which ABC News called the "worst in the country", resulting in the 2013 indictment of superintendent Beverly Hall.

+In Late April of 2011, the 2011 Super Outbreak occurred, affecting the city.

 Starting in October 2011, Occupy Atlanta staged demonstrations against banks and AT&T to protest alleged greed by those companies.

+In September 2017, Hurricane Irma hit Atlanta as a tropical storm.

 Significantly, in March 2020, Atlanta went to the national lockdown and social economic problems, where the city was impacted by COVID-19 pandemic.
 Following the approval of the first COVID-19 vaccines in Georgia, free and voluntary vaccination against the disease began in the city on December 14, 2020.
 However, many COVID-19 restrictions in the city were lifted up by June 2021.

 In late May 2020 following George Floyd's murder, protests that developed into riots and looting occurred across Atlanta; mainly in the Downtown and Buckhead neighborhoods.
 Notable buildings and museums such as The CNN Center and The College Football Hall of Fame were vandalized.

 In 2021, a series of mass shootings struck massage parlors in Atlanta and the surrounding area.
 Eight people were killed and a ninth person was wounded.
 A suspect was arrested on the same day as the incidents in Crisp County, south of Atlanta.

 In 2021, a police training center that critics have called Cop City became controversial.
 The controversy attracted international attention after a protestor, Manuel Esteban Paez Teran was killed by police in January 2023.

+In 2024, the outskirts of Hurricane Helene affected the city with heavy rain and flooding.